AdrienVannson/doreisa/README.md

 On Grid5000, first, enable Docker with `g5k-setup-docker -t`.
 This is only needed to build the images, not to execute the code.

 Execute the building script: `$ ./build-images.sh`.
-This will build the Docker images, save them to a tar file and convert them to singularity images.
+This will build the Docker images, save them to tar files and convert them to singularity images.

 ## Developement

+### Update the Python environment

 To add dependencies to the Python environment, add them via poetry.
 Then, export them to `requirements.txt` via: